SHYAMESH-KOMATLA/Ecommerce_Website/README.md

 Open frontend/index.html directly in a browser
 Or access via backend server at: http://localhost:3000
 ## 📸 Key Features
-> Mobile-friendly UI and product filtering
+> Mobile-friendly UI and product filtering,
-> User session management
+> User session management,
-> Secure login & registration
+> Secure login & registration,
-> Dynamic product rendering from MySQL
+> Dynamic product rendering from MySQL,
-> Order history saved per user
+> Order history saved per user and
 > Optional admin panel
 ## 📬 Contact
 If you'd like to know more about this project or collaborate: